System

 Hidden files and directories

 In Linux, directories and files with a leading "." in their name are hidden.
-These do not appear in listings, such as the output of the ls command, to avoid cluttering them up: however, they still occupy disk space.
+Usually these do not appear in listings, such as the output of the ls command, to avoid cluttering them up: however, they still occupy disk space.

 The output of command du, however, also considers hidden elements and provides their size: therefore it can help you understand why the quota system says that you are using more disk space than reported by ls.